Billy Parks

-William James Parks (January 1, 1948 – July 22, 2009) was an American football wide receiver in the National Football League (NFL) for the San Diego Chargers, Dallas Cowboys, and Houston Oilers.
-He played college football at Long Beach State University.
+William James Parks (January 1, 1948 – July 22, 2009) was an American professional football player who was a wide receiver in the National Football League (NFL) for the San Diego Chargers, Dallas Cowboys, and Houston Oilers.
+He played college football for the Long Beach State 49ers.

-Early years
+Early life

 Parks attended Culver City High School, where he played quarterback and defensive back.
 He moved on to Santa Monica College, where he was moved to wide receiver after suffering a preseason concussion.
 In 1966, he set a school record with 9 touchdown receptions in a season.

-In 1967, he transferred to Long Beach State University where he became the school's first All-American.
+In 1967, he transferred to Long Beach State University, where he became the school's first All-American.
 He had his best season as a sophomore, catching 79 passes (second in the nation) for 1,294 yards and 12 touchdowns.
 He was named All-American in 1968 as a junior, but was injured much of his senior year.

 Parks holds the school marks for receiving yards in a career (2,919), receiving yards in a game (298, versus UCSB in 1968), yards in a season (1,294 in 1967) and career touchdowns (22).
 He also recorded 169 career receptions.

 In 1986, he was inducted into the Long Beach State University Hall of Fame.